 A&E errors can be fatal and in instances such as this or where life changing health inflictions are incurred, the largest compensation sums will be paid.
 When negotiating your settlement, your solicitor will demonstrate the physical impact of the medical negligence, as well as the emotional effects and any financial losses that you have suffered.

-Our injury lawyers are highly skilled in attaining the highest awards possible whilst maintaining an empathetic and skilful approach throughout your case.
-We offer clients an initial consultation at no charge where we will evaluate your case and offer an experienced estimate of the likely amount that you could be entitled to.
+Your injury lawyer will be highly skilled in attaining the highest awards possible whilst maintaining an empathetic and skilful approach throughout your case.
+All clients are offered an initial consultation at no charge where a solicitor will evaluate your case and offer an experienced estimate of the likely amount that you could be entitled to.

 Why should I choose you to process my claim?

-Our solicitors have a vast amount of experience in processing all types of medical and clinical negligence claims.
-As mentioned above, our service starts with a free case assessment, which is where we will determine if we can help with your case.
+Your solicitor will have a vast amount of experience in processing all types of medical and clinical negligence claims.
+As mentioned above, the service starts with a free case assessment, which is where your solicitor will determine if they can help with your case.
 This is provided with no pressure or obligation to proceed further, so you are always in control.

-If our solicitors feel that you have a valid case, they will offer you a no win no fee service.
-Also known as a conditional fee agreement, no win no fee means that if we are unable to win your claim, you won’t pay our solicitors a penny.
+If your solicitor feel that you have a valid case, they will offer you a no win no fee service.
+Also known as a conditional fee agreement, no win no fee means that if they are unable to win your claim, you won’t pay your solicitors a penny.